1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 [d3.nest](https://github.com/mbostock/d3/wiki/Arrays#-nest) takes a key function and an entries array, grouping the members of the entires by result of applying the key function.
 An array of group objects is returned.
 Each has a `key` property, here the name of an actress, and an array of `values`, here an array of nominations.

 When passed multiple string arguments, `ƒ` converts each string into field accessor functions and returns their composition. `ƒ('values', 'length')` is equivalent to `ƒunction(d){ return d.values.length }); calling it with every group object and taking the max returns the most Best Actress nominations a single person has received.Calculating known summary statistics from your data - here Meryl's [15 Best Actress nominations](http://en.wikipedia.org/wiki/List_of_awards_and_nominations_received_by_Meryl_Streep#Academy_Awards) - is a great way of double checking your data and calculations.
 I'm curious about the relationship between number of previous nominations that nominees and actual actual winners have.
 To get an overview of the data, I'll start by making an Amanda Cox style [record chart](http://flowingdata.com/2014/11/06/touchdown-passing-record/).
-To do that, each nomination needs information about the previous nominations the nomminie had:
+To do that, each nomination needs information about the previous nominations the nominee had:

 ```javascript
 //count previous nominations